-This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2020.
+This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2021.
 It also provides an overview of our executive compensation philosophy and objectives and the key highlights of our executive compensation program.
-Finally, it analyzes how and why our compensation committee of our board of directors arrived at the specific compensation decisions for our named executive officers for 2020, including the key factors that our compensation committee considered in determining their compensation.
+Finally, it analyzes how and why our compensation committee of the Board arrived at the specific compensation decisions for our named executive officers for 2021, including the key factors that our compensation committee considered in determining their compensation.

-In 2020, our named executive officers consisted of the following individuals:
+In 2021, our named executive officers consisted of the following individuals:

-- Enrique Conterno, our Chief Executive Officer (our "CEO"); - James A. Schoeneck, our Interim Chief Executive Officer (our "Interim CEO") until January 6, 2020; - Pat Cotroneo, our Chief Financial Officer: - Mark Eisner, M.D., M.P.H., our Incoming Chief Medical Officer as of December 1, 2020 and Chief Medical Officer as of December 21, 2020; - Elias Kouchakji, M.D., our Senior Vice President, Clinical Development, Drug Safety, and Pharmacovigilance; - Thane Wettig, our Chief Commercial Officer as of June 22, 2020; and - K. Peony Yu, M.D., our Chief Medical Officer until December 20, 2020, at which time she became Executive Advisor to the CEO.
+- Enrique Conterno, our Chief Executive Officer (our "CEO"); - Christine L. Chung, our Senior Vice President, China Operations; - Pat Cotroneo, our Chief Financial Officer through September 6, 2021; - Mark Eisner, M.D., M.P.H., our Chief Medical Officer; - Juan Graham, our Chief Financial Officer as of September 7, 2021; - Elias Kouchakji, M.D., our Senior Vice President, Clinical Development, Drug Safety, and Pharmacovigilance who unexpectedly passed away in May 2021; and - Thane Wettig, our Chief Commercial Officer.